 The score measures aroma, flavour, aftertaste, acidity, body, balance and uniformity.
 Each lot is assessed by certified tasters (Q Graders) in standardised sessions called cuppings.
+The SCA cupping protocol is the global standard for quality evaluation.

 But quality starts long before the cup.
 Traceability: knowing exactly which farm, region and country the bean comes from.
 At Licensed Coffee, we work with roasters who maintain direct relationships with producers.
 Fair prices, consistent quality.